SHAASTRIATJETKING/Creating-and-Minting-an-NFT-on-Near-Blockchain/README.md

   --> Calls an internal method that adds the token to the owner.

-  --> Caluculates the required storage which was used.
+  --> Calculates the required storage which was used.

   --> Refunds excess storage if the user attaches too much.